aristanetworks/avd-workshops/workshops/git.md

 git remote -v
 ```

-In the next step, let's add a new vlan 40 to the `atd/vlans.yml` file.
+In the next step, let's add a new VLAN 40 to the `atd/vlans.yml` file.
 First we should create a new branch.

 ### Create the branch